Adhan: Announcer

-Islamic miniature depicting Jibril providing instructions on how to perform the call to prayer to Muhammad (golden flame) as well as Bilal ibn Rabah the first muezzin calling the Muslims to prayer from atop the Kaaba.
+Islamic miniature depicting Gabriel providing instructions on how to perform the call to prayer to Muhammad (golden flame) as well as Bilal ibn Rabah, the first muezzin calling the Muslims to prayer from atop the Kaaba.

-The muezzin (مُؤَذِّن muʾaḏḏin) is the person who recites the adhan from the mosque.
-Typically in modern times, this is done using a microphone: a recitation that is consequently broadcast to the speakers usually mounted on the higher part of the mosque's minarets, thus calling those nearby to prayer.
+A muezzin (مُؤَذِّن) is a person designated by a congregation to recite the from its mosque.
+Typically, the call is made using a microphone and a recitation that is subsequently broadcast to the speakers, usually mounted on the upper part of the mosque's minarets, thus calling those nearby to prayer.
 However, in many mosques, the message can also be recorded.
+As Islamic prayers are recited at least five times daily, the call to prayer must be recited at least five times daily, as well.
+Thus, the would be made by replaying a previously recorded call to prayer without the presence of a muezzin.

+Two Muezzins in robes and turbans calling the Adhan from a high balcony, 1878.

-This is due to the fact that the "call to prayer" has to be done loudly and at least five times a day.
-This is usually done by replaying previously recorded "call to prayer" without the presence of a muezzin.
-This way, the mosque operator has the ability to edit or mix the message and adjust the volume of the message while also not having to hire a full-time muezzin or in case of the absence of a muezzin.
-This is why in many Muslim countries, the sound of the prayer call can be exactly identical between one mosque and another, as well as between one Salah hour and another, as is the case for the London Central Mosque.
-In the event of a religious holidays like Eid al-Fitr, for example in Indonesia, where the Kalimah (speech) has to be recited out loud all day long, mosque operators use this recording method to create a looping recital of the Kalimah.
-Where no adhan can be heard, then it is recommended that practitioners recite it before they begin their prayers.
+This way, the mosque operator can edit or mix the message and adjust its volume, without having to hire a full-time muezzin, or in the event of a muezzin's absence.
+This is why, in many Muslim countries, the sound of the prayer call can be identical between one mosque and another, as well as between one Salah hour and another, as is the case at the London Central Mosque.
+In the event of religious holidays like Eid al-Fitr and Eid al-Adha—as in Indonesia, where the Six Kalmas ('phrases') have to be recited aloud all day long—mosque operators use this recording method to create a looping recital of the s.
+Where no can be heard, it is recommended that religious Muslims recite it before they begin their prayers.